ACCESS-Cloud-Based-InSAR/CICD-notes/README.md

 3. Create secrets for necessary action workflow calls in particular:
    + Github user token for `Build` and `Tag version` actions in the [Summary of Actions/Workflows](#summary-of-actionsworkflows) above
    + PyPI user token for distribution as in `Distribute to PyPI` action in the [Summary of Actions/Workflows](#summary-of-actionsworkflows) above
+4. Create branch protections for `dev` and `main`
+   + Make sure checks have to pass before merging
+   + Make sure that the shared/bot account can perform merges without checks passing (this is required for fast-forward merges tags)

 # Diving Deeper